 - a.
 Contractor shall offer a first appointment with a client within ten (10) calendar days of the initial request for an services, if non-urgent.
 Urgent requests shall be offered a first appointment within seventy-two (72) hours of the initial request.
 Requests for OTP services shall be offered an initial appointment within twenty-four (24) hours of the initial request. - i.
+Urgent requests are defined by DHCS as when the member's condition is such that they faces an imminent and serious threat to their health, including, but not limited to, the potential loss of life, limb, or other major bodily function, or the normal timeframe for the decision making process would be detrimental to the member's life or health or could jeopardize their ability to regain maximum function, decisions to approve, modify, or deny requests by providers prior to, or concurrent with, the provision of health care services to enrollees, shall be made in a timely fashion appropriate for the nature of the enrollee's condition, not to exceed 72 hours.

-Contractor shall offer interim services to all clients who do not receive a first appointment offer within 48 hours.
+- ii Contractor shall offer interim services to all clients who do not receive a first appointment offer within 48 hours.
 Interim services may include referrals to a lower level of care, TB or HIV education, physical or mental health providers, or community resources appropriate to meet the client's immediate needs.
-Interim services offered shall be documented in Avatar via a SUD Progress Note with face-to-face form, or in the contractor's electronic health record.
+Interim services offered shall be documented in Avatar via a SUD Progress Note with face-to-face form, or in the contractor's electronic health record. - b.

-- b.
 The County shall monitor Contractor regularly to determine compliance with timely access requirements.
 (42 C.F.R. § 438.206(c)(1)(v). - c.
 The County shall work with the Contractor to improve timely access and/or take corrective action if there is a failure to comply with timely access requirements.
 (42 C.F.R. § 438.206(c)(1)(vi).

-8. Record Retention
+Record Retention

-Paragraph 14 of the Agreement notwithstanding, Contractor shall maintain medical records required by the California Code of Regulations.
+Section 14 of the Agreement notwithstanding, Contractor shall maintain medical records required by the California Code of Regulations.
 Notwithstanding the foregoing, Contractor shall maintain member medical and/or clinical records for a period of ten (10) years, except the records of persons under age eighteen (18) at the time of treatment shall be maintained: a) until ten (10) years beyond the person's eighteenth (18th) birthday or b) for a period of ten (10) years beyond the date of discharge, whichever is later.
 This rule does not supersede professional standards.
-Contractors may maintain records for a longer period of time if required by other regulations or licenses.
+Contractor may maintain records for a longer period of time if required by other regulations or licenses.
 The Contractor shall keep and maintain records for each service rendered, to whom it was rendered, and the date of service, pursuant to W&I Code section 14124.1 and 42 CFR 438.3(h) and 438.3(u).